Orekaria/motorhome_step/README.md

 ## Description
 Extends the functionality and safety of a step in a vehicle

-The step is auto-slided-in by timer or when the vehicle starts moving (because motion has been detected)
+The step is auto-slided-in when the vehicle starts moving (because motion has been detected)

 The circuit is, essentially, a microcontroller + motion detector + relay with ultra low power requirements.
 So, it can be extended to a lot of different projects.